×

 When we asked expats and global nomads about the quality of medical care in Vancouver, they replied:

 "Vancouver offers a wide range of medical services to its residents.
 The city is home to a number of hospitals, clinics, and medical centers that provide comprehensive care for a variety of medical needs.
 Vancouver also has a number of specialized medical facilities, such as cancer centers, fertility clinics, and mental health centers.
 In addition, Vancouver is home to a number of medical research centers and universities that offer advanced medical training and research opportunities.
-Vancouver also has a number of walk-in clinics and urgent care centers that provide quick and convenient medical care for minor illnesses and injuries," said one expat living in Vancouver.
+Vancouver also has a number of walk-in clinics and urgent care centers that provide quick and convenient medical care for minor illnesses and injuries," commented one expat living in Vancouver, Canada.

 Are healthcare and health insurance expensive in Vancouver?

 "Healthcare and health insurance in Vancouver can be expensive.
 The cost of health insurance depends on the type of coverage and the provider.
 Generally, the cost of health insurance is higher than the cost of healthcare, as it covers a wider range of services.
 Additionally, the cost of healthcare can vary depending on the type of care needed and the provider.
-In general, healthcare and health insurance in Vancouver, Canada can be expensive, but there are options available to help make it more affordable," remarked one expat in Vancouver.
+In general, healthcare and health insurance in Vancouver, Canada can be expensive, but there are options available to help make it more affordable," said an expat in Vancouver.

 Is the cost of living in Vancouver high?